Linksys WRT350N router review

 File server | yes |

 The USB 2 port has a maximum theoretical data transfer rate of 480 megabits per second (Mbps).
-A USB print server adds print functionality.
-You can manage settings, watch queues, and control access from one place.
+A USB print server lets you connect a printer to your network.
+Then, computers can print to it without a direct connection.
 The WRT350N router lets you schedule backups.
 You can back up to the connected USB storage device.

 Administration